dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

 ------------------------------------------------------------------
 ### Part 1: turn `ss-pixie` into an instruction profiler

+Modify the `ss-pixie` code to count how many times each instruction gets run.
+  1. You can get the faulting PC address from the 15th register.
-Similar to the `gprof` code you wrote in 140e, you'll add an array that is the size of the code segment and increment it each time an instruction runs.
+  2. Similar to the `gprof` code you wrote in 140e, you'll add an array that is the size of the code segment and increment it each time an instruction runs.

 The basic algorithm: